ON BOYS – 4 December 2019

 Love them.
 Accept them.
 Meet them right where they are at.
-Approach issues that really do need to be handled, with curiosity – within my own mind before I open my mouth, and once I’ve opened my mouth, if I decide to discuss the issue with the boy.
+Approach issues that really do need to be handled, with curiosity, and within my own mind before I open my mouth, and once I’ve opened my mouth, if I decide to discuss the issue with the boy.

 What is different about that class?
 He normally likes school.